 Polyethylene is going to be a little bit softer and has a different flex effect and memory.
 Polyethylene is softer than polypropylene.

 "I like boards that are flexible and that I can control.
-These new softer cores have the best of both worlds.
-Polyethylene is better for colder waters and polypropylene is better for warmer waters and are more durable."
+These new, softer cores have the best of both worlds.
+Polyethylene is better for colder waters, and polypropylene is better for warmer waters and is more durable."

 "Treat bodyboards like you treat a pet."
-Fresh water and shade are good to bodyboards because hot temperatures affects them.
+Fresh water and shade are good for bodyboards because hot temperatures affect them.